2024-2025 Academic Catalog

 Tuition and Fees

 Tuition and fees are established annually by the University’s governing board, the Board of Visitors.
 Considerable effort is made to keep increases at a minimum.
-For fee information, students should obtain a current “Schedule of Tuition and Fees” and “Registration Information and Schedule of Classes” booklet online or from the Registrar’s or Admissions Office located in the Student Services Center.
-These documents will include the current tuition, mandatory fees, room, board, and any special instructional fees.
+For fee information, students should obtain a current “Schedule of Tuition and Fees” and “Registration Information and Schedule of Classes” booklet online.
+This information is available on the Student Accounts' website and the Registrar's website and include the current tuition, mandatory fees, room, board, and any special instructional fees.
 Students who register during late registration will be assessed a late registration fee.

 Financial Aid for Students